 “They had a nice experience crossing country road L592 near restaurant Lintels Kotten

 : Half of the hikers in the buff had just crossed the country road, when the others had to wait because of a vehicle approaching.
 It was a police patrol car.
 The officers drove on without taking any interest in us.
 Hiking in the buff is meanwhile so normal, commonplace, and well known.”

 “[…] The cycling group had numerous encounters of different kinds: with people, with horses and with police officers – the latter had received several calls and spent more than 2 hours of their service to search for the nude cyclists.
 That prompted them, to ask the cyclists to be informed in advance about similar events in the future – then they could calm down callers right on the phone: “We know, that they are not doing anything bad.' […]”

 “And I have to work!“

-– Experienced during a nude bicycle ride on the Elberadweg to the Czech Republic [14 August 2017]
+– Experienced during a nude bicycle ride along Elberadweg to Czech Republic [14 August 2017]

-“[…] Several people, who probably did not know or could not classify nude hiking activities, called the police, so we had a visit of a police patrol in between.
-After the policeman first spoke a bit confusing of possibly "perceived insult", he finally only asked us to take care for older ladies on traffic roads.
+“[…] Several people, who probably did not know or could not classify correctly nude hiking activities, called the police, so that we had a visit by a police patrol in between.
+After the policeman first spoke a bit confusing of possibly ‘perceived insult’, he finally only asked us to take care for older ladies on traffic roads.
 Of course we will do that!
-We have rejected all other allegations as unfounded. […]'
+We have rejected all other allegations as unfounded. […]”